Criticism of Twelver Shia Islam: Rejection of predestination

-However some academics insist that Bada' is not rejection of predestination.
+However some academics insist that Bada' is not a rejection of predestination.

-Shia states that matters relating to the human destiny is of two kinds: definite and indefinite; to explain the definitive one, Shia argues that God has definite power over the whole of existence, however, whenever He wills, He can replace a given destiny with another one; and that is what is called indefinite destiny.
-Some of these changes of destiny, thus, are brought about by man himself, who can through his free will, his decisions, and his way of life—lay the groundwork for a change in his destiny as pointed out in the verses: Truly, God will not change the condition of a people as long as they do not change their state themselves.
+Shia states that matters relating to human destiny are of two kinds: definite and indefinite.
+Shia argues that God has definite power over the whole of existence; however, whenever He wills, He can replace a given destiny with another, which is what is called indefinite destiny.
+Some of these changes of destiny are brought about by man himself, who can through his free will, his decisions, and his way of life lay the groundwork for a change in his destiny, as pointed out in the verse: Truly, God will not change the condition of a people as long as they do not change their state themselves.
 Both types of destinies, however, are contained within God's foreknowledge, Shia argues, so that there could be no sort of change (Bada) concerning His knowledge.
-So the first type of destiny does not mean a limitation of God's power; since God, in contrast to the belief of Jews who says ‘the hand of God is tied’ asserts: Nay, His hands are spread out wide ....
-So God has the power to change everything he wills and God's creativity is continuous.
-Accordingly, as Sobhani puts it, "all groups in Islam regard "bada" as a tenet of the faith, even if not all actually use the term."
+God, in contrast to the belief attributed to Jews that the hand of God is tied, asserts: Nay, His hands are spread out wide....
+Accordingly, as Sobhani puts it, "all groups in Islam regard 'bada' as a tenet of the faith, even if not all actually use the term."